Skip to content

 The result is documentation that is controlled, traceable, and intentional at every stage.

-Pull the Latest Version
+Pull the latest version

 git pull

-Create a New Branch
+Create a new branch

 git checkout -b feature/update-api-guide

-What this does: git checkout switches branches.
+git checkout switches branches.
 The -b flag creates a new branch before switching to it.
-The name after -b is your branch name — use something descriptive that identifies the work you are doing.
+Use a descriptive name that identifies the work you are doing.
+Never commit directly to main.

-Push a Branch to GitHub
+Push a branch to GitHub

 git push origin branch-name